LukeTheoJohnson/github-profile-widget/README.md

 This creates a profile summary widget which gets refreshed daily by GitHub Actions.
 It is generated using real contribution data from the user.

-Private repos do not get included. merged PR data is explicitly scoped to public repositories (`is:public`).
+Private repos are not included. merged PR data is explicitly scoped to public repositories (`is:public`).

 ---